 Here are 10 tips to help ensure a fun and safe summer.

 1. Learn to swim: In Florida, swimming isn’t just a fun, recreational activity; it’s an important safety skill.
 Numerous local organizations offer both group and private swim lessons for all ages.
 Nocatee, for example, offers swimming lessons at its popular Splash Water Park.

 2. Look for lifeguards: Whenever possible, swim at beach or pool locations that are staffed by lifeguards.
-Nocatee’s Splash Water Park is staffed by lifeguards during the summer months, as is nearby Mickler’s Beach and nearby beaches in Jacksonville and St. Augustine.
+Nocatee’s Splash Water Park and Nocatee Spray Park are both staffed by lifeguards during the summer months, as are nearby beaches in Jacksonville and St. Augustine.
 Be sure to follow lifeguard instructions: They’re trained to watch for unsafe water conditions, and will alert swimmers to potential water hazards.

 3. Provide active supervision: While lifeguards are invaluable in maintaining safe swimming situations, they’re no substitute for parents or caregivers, particularly when it comes to small children.
 Maintain sight of young swimmers at all times.
 Going to the beach with friends?
 The Safe Kids organization recommends taking turns designating different adults as the “water watcher:” The group offers a free water watcher card that can be downloaded for use at the beach or pool.
 Parents simply agree to watch all the kids for 15- or 30-minute stints, and pass the card over to the next parent when their “shift” is done so that everyone knows who is on “water watcher” duty.

 4. Don’t rely on water aids: Water wings and pool noodles are fun, but they can provide a false sense of security.
 Maintain sight of kids or serve as your child’s swim buddy when water wings are used.